 “In distributed, work-from-home environments, an organization’s resources and information are no longer protected by that organization’s security implementations and devices.
 A simple firewall running on an employee’s personal machine doesn’t quite compare to corporate firewalls that don’t need to be bypassed anymore.
 A home router from ten years ago doesn’t hold a candle to the devices protecting a corporation’s entry points,” Weissman said.

-Learn how to protect computer systems and networks and practice cybersecurity skills in real world scenarios in RITx’s MicroMasters® Program in Cybersecurity.
+You can learn how to protect computer systems and networks and practice cybersecurity skills in real world scenarios in RITx's MicroMasters® Program in Cybersecurity.

 While virtual private networks (VPN) are a vital security measure, they are not without vulnerabilities, especially when an employee’s computer is used for things other than work.

 “Even with a VPN, there’s a much larger attack surface.
 Incorrect configurations could undermine security very easily.
-Cybercriminals are even targeting vulnerabilities in work-from- home tools to exploit.
+Cybercriminals are even targeting vulnerabilities in work-from-home tools to exploit.
 Worse yet, there can be damaging compliance issues related to information being seen and stored on employees’ personal devices,” Weissman said.

 Cybercriminals Have Changed the Rules of Ransomware